eric-ai-lab/GRIT/README.md

 # GRIT: Teaching MLLMs to Think with Images

-**GRIT** is a novel method for training Multimodal Large Language Models (MLLMs) to perform grounded reasoning by generating reasoning chains that interleave natural language and explicit bounding box coordinates.
-This approach enables models to ground their reasoning in specific image regions, improving both interpretability and performance on visual reasoning tasks.
+**Grounded Reasoning wiht Texts and Images (GRIT)** is a novel method for training Multimodal Large Language Models (MLLMs) to perform grounded reasoning by generating reasoning chains that interleave natural language and explicit bounding box coordinates.
+This approach can use as few as **20 training data samples** to enable models to ground their reasoning in specific image regions, achieving a **unified grounding and reasoning ability**.

 <div align="center">
   <a href="https://arxiv.org/abs/XXXX.XXXXX">